Hypergraphs as Weighted Directed Self-Looped Graphs: Spectral Properties, Clustering, Cheeger Inequality: Introduction

 \subsection{Main Results}

-In this paper, we further develop the spectral hypergraph theory for EDVW hypergraphs, and then study global partitioning on EDVW hypergraphs. \begin{theorem} (algebraic connections between hypergraph NCut, Rayleigh Quotient and Laplacian) Given any hypergraph in the EDVW formatting $\cm{H} = (\cm{V}, \cm{E}, \omega, \gamma)$ with positive edge weights $\omega(\cdot) > 0$ and non-negative edge-dependent vertex weights $\gamma_e(\cdot)$ for any $e \in \cm{E}$, define Normalized Cut $NCut(\cdot)$, Volume of a vertex set $vol(\cdot)$, Rayleigh Quotient $R(\cdot)$, Laplacian $L$, and stationary distribution matrix $\Pi$ as Definition \ref{df: ncut}, \ref{df: volume of a set}, \ref{df: laplacian}, \ref{df: rayleigh quotient}, and \ref{df: stationary distribution}.
-For any vertex set $\cm{S} \subseteq \cm{V}$, we define a $|\cm{V}|$-dimensional vector $x$ such that,
+In this paper, we further develop the spectral hypergraph theory for EDVW hypergraphs, and then study global partitioning on EDVW hypergraphs. \begin{theorem} (Algebraic connections among hypergraph NCut, Rayleigh Quotient, and Laplacian) Given any hypergraph $\cm{H}$ with vertex set $\cm{V}$ and hyperedge set $\cm{E}$ in the EDVW formatting, i.e., $\cm{H} = (\cm{V}, \cm{E}, \omega, \gamma)$ with positive edge weights $\omega(\cdot) > 0$ and non-negative edge-dependent vertex weights $\gamma_e(\cdot)$ for any hyperedge $e \in \cm{E}$, we define Normalized Cut $NCut(\cdot)$, Volume of a vertex set $vol(\cdot)$, Rayleigh Quotient $R(\cdot)$, Laplacian $L$, and stationary distribution matrix $\Pi$ as Definition \ref{df: ncut}, \ref{df: volume of a set}, \ref{df: rayleigh quotient}, \ref{df: laplacian}, and \ref{df: stationary distribution}.
+For any vertex set $\cm{S} \subseteq \cm{V}$, we define a $|\cm{V}|$-dimensional vector $x$ such that